The Beverley Sisters: Personal lives and honours

 After a brief early marriage to American musician Roger Carocari (who adopted the surname Carey), later dissolved, Joy married the Wolverhampton Wanderers and England football captain Billy Wright on 28 July 1958 at Poole Register Office, a year before he retired as a player.
 They were married for 36 years until Wright died of cancer in September 1994.
 Joy died on 31 August 2015 at the age of 91.

 Babs married Scottish dentist James Mitchell in 1963 but the marriage did not last.
 She suffered a cut forehead and shock when a passenger in a car accident in North Harrow on Boxing Day 1967 and was confined to a Harley Street Nursing Home for at least three weeks.
-Babs died on 28 October 2018, also at the age of 91, leaving no children.
+Babs died on 28 October 2018, also at the age of 91.

-Teddie was engaged to Alyn Ainsworth, but married the British waterskiing champion Peter Felix.
-She is the last surviving sister.
+Teddie was engaged to Alyn Ainsworth, but married the British waterskiing champion Peter Felix, and, subsequently, property developer Donald Cottage in 1973.
+She died on 17 June 2026, aged 99, and was the last surviving sister.

 In the 2006 New Year Honours list the sisters were each appointed an MBE.